Mark Solomon (American politician)

 Mark Solomon is an American politician and bureaucrat from Seattle, Washington.
-He was appointed to the Seattle City Council in January 2025.
+He was appointed to the Seattle City Council in January 2025, serving until late November of that same year.

 Early life and education

 Solomon was born in Seattle, Washington and lived in the Beacon Hill neighborhood.
 He graduated from Seattle University then served seven years in the United States Air Force as an intelligence analyst.
 Solomon then left active duty and moved back to Seattle and became a Crime Prevention Coordinator at the Seattle Police Department and a reservist at Joint Base Lewis–McChord.

 Seattle City Council

 2019 election

 In 2019, Solomon announced he would run for Seattle City Council in District 2 after the incumbent Bruce Harrell announced he would not seek reelection.
 Mayor Jenny Durkan endorsed Solomon before the primary and accused his opponent, community organizer Tammy Morales, of being a socialist.
 In the August primary, Solomon came in second with 23%, advancing to the general election with Morales, who came in first with 50%.

 Solomon focused his campaign on public safety, highlighting his experience in policing and efforts to prevent displacement in neighborhoods.
 Morales focused her campaign on fighting the impacts of systemic racism and supported a head tax for Seattle corporations, legislation opposed by Amazon.
 The election received national attention after Amazon donated $1.45 million to candidates in response to Morales and other candidates support of a head tax.
 Solomon received $30,000 from the Amazon backed PAC.

 In the November general election, Morales defeated Solomon, 60.47% to 39.08%.